JusLK1995/Picture_Match/README.md

 # Picture_Match
-Match two pictures by traditional ways\n
+Match two pictures by traditional ways.
 This is my first Git program!